diederv/CitySearch/README.md

 amst -> pointer to line: 6

 Besides these indices, the IndexService will create a RandomAccessFile that contains all the city in alphabetical order.
-The pointers mentioned in the example indices refer to the first occurance of a matching city, and because the cities are ordered alphabetically, the sequantial matches will occur right after, The **SearchService** will, in case of a user-query retrieve these follow-up matching cities.
+The pointers mentioned in the example-indices refer to the first occurance of a matching city, and because the cities are ordered alphabetically, the other matching cities (if any) will occur sequentially, The **SearchService** will, in case of a user-query, retrieve these follow-up matching cities.

 **Constrains and Requirements**